Algebraicity of ratios of Rankin-Selberg $L$-functions and applications to Deligne's conjecture: Applications to Deligne's conjecture

+Let \( \itPi \) be a regular algebraic cuspidal automorphic representation of \( \GL_2(\A) \) with infinity type \( (\kappa; {\sf w}) \).
+If \( \itPi \) is of CM-type, then Conjecture \ref{C:Deligne Sym} is known to hold (cf.\,\cite[\S\,4]{RS2007c}).
+For the remainder of the discussion, it is assumed that \( \itPi \) is non-CM and that \( \kappa \geq 5 \).
+Note that the symmetric power lifts of \( \itPi \) are all cuspidal since $\itPi$ is non-CM.

-Let $\itPi$ be a regular algebraic cuspidal automorphic representation of $\GL_2(\A)$ with infinity type $(\kappa;\,{\sf w})$.
-We assume $\itPi$ is non-CM and $\kappa \geq 5$.
-Then the symmetric power lifts of $\itPi$ are all cuspidal.
-Now we begin the proof of Theorem \ref{T:Sym odd} when $n=2r$.
-We prove the assertion by induction on $r$.
-Note that Conjecture \ref{C:Deligne Sym} makes sense even when $n=0$.
-In this case, it is just Deligne's conjecture for finite order Hecke characters of $\A^\times$, which is well-known.
-Ler $r \geq 1$ and assume Conjecture \ref{C:Deligne Sym} holds for $r-1 \geq r' \geq 0$.
-We begin with the following lemma which is a consequence of Theorem \ref{T:Liu} and the existence of weak automorphic descent from $\GL_{2r+1}(\A_\F)$ to $\GSp_{2r}(\A_\F)$ with respect to the symmetric $2r$-th representation of $\GL_2(\C)$.
+The proof of Theorem \ref{T:Sym odd} for ${\rm Sym}^n\itPi$ with \( n = 2r \) is now presented.
+The assertion is established by induction on \( r \).
+It should be noted that Conjecture \ref{C:Deligne Sym} remains meaningful even when \( n = 0 \), in which case it reduces to Deligne's conjecture for finite order Hecke characters of \( \A^\times \), a result that is well-known.
+Let \( r \geq 1 \), and assume that Conjecture \ref{C:Deligne Sym} holds for all \( r' \) such that \( 0 \leq r' \leq r - 1 \).
+The proof begins with the following lemma, which follows as a consequence of Theorem \ref{T:Liu} and the existence of weak automorphic descent from \( \GL_{2r+1}(\A_\F) \) to \( \GSp_{2r}(\A_\F) \) for the symmetric \( 2r \)-th representation of \( \GL_2(\C) \).

-\begin{lemma} Assume $\F/\Q$ is cyclic of prime degree and the base change ${\rm BC}_\F({\rm Sym}^{2r}\itPi)$ to $\GL_{2r+1}(\A_\F)$ is cuspidal.
+\begin{lemma} Assume $\F/\Q$ is cyclic of prime degree and the base change ${\rm BC}_{\F/\Q}({\rm Sym}^{2r}\itPi)$ to $\GL_{2r+1}(\A_\F)$ is cuspidal.
 Let $\chi_1,\chi_2$ be finite order Hecke characters of $\A^\times$ with $\chi_{1,\infty}(-1) = \chi_{2,\infty}(-1)$.
 For a critical point $m \in \Z_{\geq 1}-r{\sf w}$ for $L(s,{\rm Sym}^{2r}\itPi \otimes \chi_1)$ and $\sigma \in {\rm Aut}(\C)$, we have

 Here $\omega_{\F/\Q}$ is a non-trivial Hecke character of $\A^\times$ trivial on ${\rm N}_{\F/\Q}(\A_\F^\times)$. \end{lemma}